 Seasonal jobs where kids can make money

-- Helping in the garden by mowing, pulling weeds, raking leaves and watering plants
+By mowing, pulling weeds, raking leaves and watering plants.

 How can young kids learn the value of work and earn pocket money?